nedim-basic/Rock-Paper-Scissors-game-in-Python/README.md

 # Rock-Paper-Scissors-game-in-Python
-Rock-Paper-Scissors game coded in python
+Rock-Paper-Scissors game coded in python with Singleplayer and Multiplayer feature